 - Whiplash or a motor vehicle accident.

-Less commonly, upper back pain may be caused by other problems, such as cancer, an infection or gallbladder disease.
+Less commonly, upper back pain may be caused by other problems, such as infection or cancer.

 Common symptoms of upper back pain are: